• Image-22

 • Current VID 9-1-25

-Treatment Consent (“Disclosure”) & Notice of Privacy ("Notice") serve as a contingent addendum to mutual recognition General Service Terms set forth by HH and agreed to between parties for all Services designated within.
+Treatment Consent (“Disclosure”) & Notice of Privacy ("Notice") are contingent addendums to mutual recognition of Gen. Service Terms set forth by HH and agreed to between parties for all Services designated within.
+Agreement, Disclosure, & Notice will apply as core terms for Program Tx.
+Additional technical information and Service details are made available by HH to Pt/Client based on forecasted Care plan.

 Pt/Client understands by reviewing & signing for Disclosure that they are entering a confidential therapeutic relationship with HH.
 All information disclosed during Tx sessions and any written files or records pertaining to Treatment is confidential and may not be revealed to anyone without Pt/Client or Guardian's written permission, except when required by law.
 The legal requirements and exceptions are as follows: Pt/Client threatens to harm themself or anyone else, there is suspected or evidence of child, dependent adult, or elder abuse, or there is a court order for Provider to appear or to produce Pt/Client records.